DevOps is the most buzzed word in the IT industry! But, if you are considering DevOps as software, product or tool then, you are wrong!

 Other DevOps monitoring tools that can be preferred are- Nagios, AppDynamics, Elasticsearch, Kibana, SPM, BigPanda, Ganglia, StackState, etc.

 As DevOps aims at continuous implementation, integration, and delivery of the software.
 This practice helps in releasing the product into the market faster.
-And, it is used for below-mentioned factors too.

 1. Predictability: Significant lower rate of failed delivery of the new releases is noted with this practice.